magento/merchdocs/src/catalog/search-advanced.md

 1. In the footer of the store, click **Advanced Search**.

-1. In the Advanced Search form, add full or partial values in as many fields as necessary.
+1. In the _Advanced Search_ form, add full or partial values in as many fields as necessary.

 1. Click <span class="btn">Search</span> to display the results.

     ![]({% link images/images/storefront-search-advanced-results-modify.png %}){: .zoom}
     _Search Results_

-1. If you don’t see what you are looking for in the search results, click **Modify your search** and try another combination of criteria.
+1. If you do not see what you are looking for in the search results, click **Modify your search** and try another combination of criteria.